 Both scientists with Welsh roots, Douglas and Brian greatly appreciated the financial support they received from Oxford.
 They became well-known for the support and attention they gave to their many undergraduates and research students, as well as their strong belief in the importance of experimental rigor and sound data to lasting scientific research.
 The Brewer-Loughman Awards are intended to promote Douglas Brewer and Brian Loughman’s values by supporting the Department’s undergraduate final year research projects.

 ‘I would like to personally thank Jonathan and David for this kind donation to the department.
 We will be able to significantly enhance the analytical, fieldwork or experimental aspects of the undergraduate final year projects through these awards.
-These will enrich the research experience, improve the prospect of the work being published internationally, and provide a great addition to the recipients CVs.
-The Department will make two awards each year, each of up to £5,000.’
+These will enrich the research experience, improve the prospect of the work being published internationally, and provide a great addition to the recipients CVs.’

 Professor Chris Ballentine, Head of Department